myoung76/Netops-Swarm/README.md

 ---

-## Real-world grounding
+## Real-World Relevance

-This demo is built on patterns from production agentic infrastructure work at [Domotz](https://www.domotz.com), a network monitoring and AIOps SaaS platform (PE/Bessemer-backed).
-The MCP-based agentic runtime designed for Domotz solves the same core problems this demo illustrates:

-- Tool schema design for network ops agents
-- Orchestration of multi-step diagnostic workflows
-- Shared memory and context passing between agent stages
-- Guardrails preventing remediation without confirmed diagnosis
+This system reflects production patterns used in modern observability and AIOps platforms.

+The same architectural concepts apply to:
+- Datadog / New Relic style alerting pipelines
+- AWS Agent Core and LangGraph orchestration models
-- Human-in-the-loop escalation for P1 incidents
+- MCP-based agent runtimes for infrastructure automation

-The patterns here map directly to what AWS Agent Core, LangGraph, CrewAI, and similar platforms provide as managed infrastructure.
+This is not a theoretical pattern — it is how autonomous systems will be built.

 ---